History

 Status

-Skeletal remains washed ashore the beaches in three consecutive decades, which were interred in mass graves at Neustadt in Holstein, Scharbeutz, and Timmendorfer Strand.
+Skeletal remains washed ashore on the beaches in three consecutive decades, which were interred in mass graves at Neustadt in Holstein, Scharbeutz, and Timmendorfer Strand.
 Several memorials were erected to remember the grim fate of the deceased.

 References